voschezang/coding-handbook/management-principles.md

 Make goals and problems **visible**.
-E.g. using a scrum or kanban board, milestones.
-Dashboards, alerts, red/green builds.
-This incentivizes us to think about them (and re-think our approach).
+E.g. using Scrum or Kanban boards, milestones, dashboards, alerts, red/green builds.
+This incentivizes attention and reflection (and re-think our approach).

+**Role Assignment**

+There exist multiple models for [role and responsibility assignment](https://en.wikipedia.org/wiki/Responsibility_assignment_matrix).
+A few fundamental roles:

+- Accountable for the end-result.
+- Responsible for execution.
+- Consulted.
+E.g. providing consultancy or support.
+- Informed.
+Following along.

 **Persistence**

 One-pagers.
 One page is enough to introduce an idea but does forces the writer to be concise.
 In addition they are well-suited for collaboration.
 Although they are abstract, the corresponding idea should be measurable in order to be effective.
+See [planning](goals-planning-strategy.md).